 Protecting biodiversity was also taken into account as the site has 4 ha. of green spaces, more than 90 plant species and a bird refuge that follows the LPO (Bird protection league) charter.

-The SQY site was extensively renovated and is aiming for the BBC renovation certification.
+The Champagne and Provence buildings of SQY site were extensively renovated and obtained the BBC renovation certification.

 6.2.
 Carbon footprint of operations